styxlab/gatsby-starter-try-ghost/README.md

 ### Building locally

-If you build locally or on a private network where the build directory is not accessible to the world, you can safely add a new `.ghost.json` file in your base directory `try-ghost` that contains the following JSON structure:
+If you build locally or on a private network where the build directory is not accessible to the world, you can safely add a new `.ghost.json` file in your base directory with the following JSON structure:

 ```bash